 The Extended HALT state (C1E) is enabled via the BIOS.
-Refer to the Conroe and Woodcrest Processor Family BIOS Writer's Guide.
 The Extended HALT state must be enabled for the processor to remain within its specifications.
 The Extended HALT state requires support for dynamic VID transitions in the platform.

 7.2.2.1 HALT State